GabrielRosalesAzurdia/cherry-lenguaje/README.md

 #  THE CHERRY PROGRAMING LENGUAJE

-this is a lexer of the cherry programing lenguaje (that is own of me) that is writen in rust.
+This is a lexer and parser with abstract sintax tree of the cherry programing lenguaje (which is being created with this), is writen in rust.

+Este es un lexer y parser con un abstract sintax tree para el lenguaje de programacion cherry (el cual esta siendo creado con esto), esta escrito en rust.

+The requirement to run the code is install rust in your machine.

+El requisito para correr el codigo es tener rust instalado en el equipo.

-to test it type :
+to test it type / para hacer test escribir :

 > cargo test

-to run it type:
+to run it type / para correrlo escribir :

 > cargo run